Monitor MongoDB With SNMP on Linux¶

 SNMP is only available in MongoDB Enterprise.

-MongoDB Enterprise can report system information into SNMP traps, to support centralized data collection and aggregation.
+MongoDB Enterprise can provide database metrics via SNMP, in support of centralized data collection and aggregation.
 This procedure explains the setup and configuration of a mongod instance as an SNMP subagent, as well as initializing and testing of SNMP support with MongoDB Enterprise.

 Changed in version 2.6.